The Ultimate Guide to Travel Nurse Agency Housing

 Conclusion

 As you can see, different travel nursing companies have different approaches to housing.
 They offer different types of housing.
-The treat lodging reimbursements differently.
+They treat lodging reimbursements differently.
 They might even get different prices on the same properties.

 Moreover, travel nurses need to make sure they cover every last housing detail with their recruiters.
-From furniture to parking, if it’s important to you, then you need to discuss it with your recruiter.
+From furniture to parking, if it’s important to you, then you need to discuss it with your recruiter!

 If you don’t discover how the agencies you work with handle their housing, or if you don’t cover all the details that are important, then housing issues will inevitably catch you off guard at some point.
 We hope this guide helps you avoid such pitfalls!